 Alabama is an important state in the United States, which attracts both national and international tourists who arrive by air.
 Alabama airports include both international and regional (domestic) airports.

 The largest airport in Alabama is the Birmingham-Shuttlesworth International Airport.
 The airport serves Birmingham and Central Alabama.
 Flights are available from there to the important airports in bordering states and overseas locations.
 Flights are also available to cities like Mobile, Huntsville, and Montgomery.
 It is an integrated civil-military airport, situated 5 miles northeast of Birmingham city center, close to the junction of I-59 and I-20.
 In 2009, Birmingham-Shuttlesworth International Airport served more than 2.9 million passengers.
 It ranks as the busiest and biggest airport in Alabama.
-At present, Birmingham-Shuttlesworth International Airport operates 120 daily flights to 25 locations across the U.S.
+At present, Birmingham-Shuttlesworth International Airport operates 136 daily flights to 43 airports in 40 cities across the U.S.

 The airport is able to manage all categories of airliners.
 There are two runways and one terminal building, which is split into two concourses.
 American Airlines, Delta Airlines, US Airways and Southwest Airlines are some of the major airlines flying from the airport.